OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Messaging: When sending an OTP via SMS, be sure to include a message that lets the user know 1) what to do if they did not request the code 2) your company will never call or text them requesting that they relay their password or code.
 - Dedicated Channel: Send OTPs to a dedicated application that is only used to receive OTPs and that other applications can't access.
 - Entropy: Use authenticators with high entropy to make OTPs harder to crack or guess.
-- Avoid Voicemail: If a user prefers to receive a phone call, do not leave the OTP information as a voicemail
+- Avoid Voicemail: If a user prefers to receive a phone call, do not leave the OTP information as a voicemail.

 #### Transaction Signing with Push Notifications and PKI